What is breast cancer?

 Just over 80% of breast cancers occur in women who are over the age of 50.
 Nearly half of all cases are diagnosed in people in the 50-69 age group.

-Earlier detection and better treatments mean that survival rates after a diagnosis of breast cancer are improving.
+Earlier detection, increased knowledge and understanding of the biology of breast cancer and better treatments mean that survival rates after a diagnosis of breast cancer are improving.
 More than 8 out of 10 people survive breast cancer beyond five years.
 More than three quarters of people survive it beyond 10 years.
 It’s thought that around 550,000 people are alive in the UK who have had a diagnosis of breast cancer.

 Facts about breast cancer